pachterlab/seqspec/docs/SPECIFICATION.md

   - `url`: a freeform string that specifies either the url location of the file, or the local path of the file (relative to this seqspec file)
   - `urltype`: can be one of ["local", "ftp", "http", "https"] specifies the type of the `url`
   - `md5`: the md5sum of the uncompressed file in `filename`, must match the pattern `^[a-f0-9]{32}$`
+  - `sequence_column_index`: optional zero-based index of the whitespace-delimited field containing each sequence; defaults to `0`
+  - `skip_rows`: optional number of physical rows to skip before reading sequences; defaults to `0`
 - `regions` can either be `null` or contain a list of `regions` as specified above.

 Example: